morgante/k8s-guestbook/README.md

+## Guestbook Example

+This is a showcase application taken from the [Kubernetes codebase](https://github.com/kubernetes/kubernetes/tree/master/examples/guestbook-go).

-## Building and releasing Guestbook Image
+### Building and releasing Guestbook Image

 This process employs building two docker images, one compiles the source and the other hosts the compiled binaries.